 Trump: North Korea's Suspension Of Nuclear Tests Shows 'Progress'

-North Korean leader Kim Jong Un has announced his country no longer needs nuclear or missile tests and that it would shut down its nuclear weapons test site.
+North Korean leader Kim Jong Un has announced that his country no longer needs nuclear or missile tests and that it would shut down its nuclear weapons test site.

 "The nuclear test site has done its job," Kim said in a statement carried by North Korea's state media.
 The report also said the decision was made in a bid to pursue economic growth and peace on the Korean Peninsula.